p-wegner/usermanagement/prd/multitenancy-keycloak.md

 ## 7. Open Questions and Decisions

-- **Role Sharing**: Tenants can share roles within the same customer/organization.
-Users can be assigned roles that belong to any tenant within their organization.
+- **Role Sharing**: Users can be assigned roles that belong to any tenant within their customer.
 - **Onboarding Process**: The process for onboarding a new customer or tenant needs to be defined, including:
   - Creation of top-level customer group
   - Creation of tenant subgroups